 Bubble wrap and packing peanuts

 A number of local stores (like UPS) will take your bubble wrap & packing peanuts for reuse.
-If you must throw it away, all filmy plastic and styrofoam belongs in the trash.
+Otherwise, all filmy plastic and styrofoam belongs in the trash.

-If your holiday lights burn out, or you’re replacing them with newer, energy-efficient LEDs, bring them to any CSWD Drop-Off Center and drop them in our scrap metal bin for recycling at no charge.
+If your holiday lights burn out, or you’re replacing them with newer, energy-efficient LEDs, bring them to a CSWD Drop-Off Center in Essex, Milton, South Burlington or Williston and drop them in our scrap metal bin for recycling at no charge.

-If your lights include larger, old-fashioned bulbs, please remove the bulbs before recycling the rest of the string in the scrap metal bin.
+If your string has larger, old-fashioned bulbs, please remove the bulbs before recycling the rest of the string in the scrap metal bin.
 You can throw the bulbs away with your regular trash.

 Better yet: Consider getting rechargeable batteries to reduce your overall energy footprint.
 Some rechargeable batteries can be reused hundreds of times before they stop holding a charge.